 We know that frozen food can reduce food waste and improve food security, but we wanted to understand whether this fully negates the impact from energy requirements of freezing, transporting and storing.
-To better understand the real environmental impact of frozen food and identify carbon hotspots, Nomad Foods enlisted an independent sustainability agency conduct peer reviewed LCAs on 22 of our most popular branded products.
+To better understand the real environmental impact of frozen food and identify carbon hotspots, Nomad Foods enlisted an independent sustainability agency with expertise in Life Cycle Assessment (LCA) to conduct peer reviewed LCAs on 22 of our most popular branded products.
 The results of this work mean that, for the first time ever, we can draw scientific conclusions about the product carbon footprint of frozen foods compared to their non-frozen alternatives.